-- English police and prosecutors have endeavoured to use hearsay-exception provisions contained in sections 114-117, Criminal Justice Act 2003,280 to prove circumstances of previous offending through police records.281 There has been only limited success.
-In R v Humphris282 the Crown sought to adduce evidence of previous sexual attacks.
+- 6.15 The English Courts have seen the need to go past the bare words of the charge on which the previous conviction was entered, and its mere description or category, and to go on to ascertain relevant comparative circumstances.
+There seems no reason to doubt New Zealand Courts will do likewise.
+There will be the same anxiety to procure an agreed position if possible, and to limit the recall of witnesses to a matter of last resort. - 6.16 English police and prosecutors have endeavoured to use hearsay-exception provisions contained in sections 114-117, Criminal Justice Act 2003, 348 to prove circumstances of previous offending through police records.349 There has been only limited success.
+In R v Humphris350 the Crown sought to adduce evidence of previous sexual attacks.
 Reliance was placed upon the "business records" exception in section 117.
-Police held computer records containing information (1) supplied by persons in "legal organisations" who may reasonably be supposed to have had personal knowledge of the matters recorded (2) then recorded by police staff.
+Police held computer records containing information: (1) supplied by persons in "legal organisations" who may reasonably be supposed to have had personal knowledge of the matters recorded; and (2) then recorded by police staff.
 All were acting within duties.
 None could reasonably be expected to recall the matters concerned.
 A police witness extracted the computer records.
 They contained "methods used" information.
 The police witness gave evidence of convictions, and also produced those records.
 The court saw no difficulty in use of section 117 in relation to proof of the convictions as such.
 However "the methods used" information was dependent on the complainant, who had personal knowledge.
 The complainant had not supplied the information, as required by section 117(2)(b).
 Police officers had done so.
 The correct course would have been to obtain a statement from the complainant, which possibly would have been admissible under section 116(2) if the complainant was "unavailable", or to have the complainant available to give first hand evidence.
-This restrictive approach was endorsed in R v Ainscough.
-283 The prosecution sought to prove the fact and details of previous convictions by material on the Police National Computer, utilising section 117.
+This restrictive approach was endorsed in R v Ainscough.351 The prosecution sought to prove the fact and details of previous convictions by material on the Police National Computer, utilising section 117.
 The fact of the convictions was admitted by the defendant.
 The details were disputed.
 The court ruled that where the details of previous convictions were in dispute, the prosecution could not rely on computer records to prove those details.
 The matter should be dealt with in accordance with Humphris, although "there may be cases where the position is simply too complicated"; and there was a need to avoid satellite issues.
-English prosecutors have made some successful use of section 114(1)(d), which allows hearsay "in the interests of justice."284 The New Zealand legislation does not contain this provision.
-While there are differences in the relevant legislation, the English experience tends to confirm likely insistence upon first hand evidence as to relevant circumstances of prior offending, with a hearsay solution available only in the clearest cases. - The English scheme has not been entirely frustrated by the practical problems involved in proving circumstances of previous convictions.
-There is anecdotal evidence that to a considerable extent agreement as to circumstances does eventuate, no doubt with some give and take.
-It tends not be obtainable in very serious offending such as gangland killings where accused are represented by experienced specialist solicitors.
-There has been one notorious recent example where an (ultimately) self-represented defendant attempted to cross-examine numerous recalled complainants proving previous sexual offending.
-At a lower level, the logistical difficulties involved for prosecutors open up tactical advantages
+English prosecutors have made some successful use of section 114(1)(d), which allows hearsay "in the interests of justice."
+352 The New Zealand legislation does not contain this provision.
+While there are differences in the relevant legislation, the English experience tends to confirm likely insistence upon first-hand evidence as to relevant circumstances of prior offending, with a hearsay solution available only in the clearest cases.

-280 These have some similarities to ss 16-22 of the NZ Evidence Act 2006.
+348 These have some similarities to ss 16-22 of the New Zealand Evidence Act 2006.